jmix-framework/jmix/README.md

 The component provides the following API to interact with the IMAP server:

 * `ImapManager` methods:
+    * `ImapConnectResult testConnection(ImapMailBox)` — check a connection for specified mail box.
     * `Collection<ImapFolderDto> fetchFolders(ImapMailBox)` — retrieves all folders preserving the tree structure.
     * `Collection<ImapFolderDto> fetchFolders(ImapMailBox, String...)` — retrieves folders with the specified names.
     The result is not structured as a tree.